ProgrammeChef/separable-convolution-filters/README.md

-# Separable Convolution Filters – Bachelor's Degree Thesis
+# Separable Convolution Filters – Separable convolution filters for FPGA

+Separable convolution filters for FPGA.
 Project for my bachelor's degree thesis at University of Bologna.

 (A.Y.
 2017-2018)